Athabasca River Delta

 For the industry’s part, representatives point out that oil sands are strictly monitored, and meet or exceed regulations, that the industry provides much-needed jobs for the region, as well as a much-needed energy source for consumers in North America and beyond, and that the bulk of greenhouse gases produced by oil sands petroleum come from burning it on the consumer’s end, not from the extraction and upgrade process.
 Representatives also say the industry continues to look for cleaner and safer ways to operate, including reducing the need for tailings ponds.

 Oil sands companies are engaged in mandated restoration of land that is no longer needed for mining purposes.
-Currently, about 30 square miles of land is no longer in use and is at some stage in the reclamation process, and less than a half mile has been certified as reclaimed by the Alberta government.
+As of December 2012, about 77 square kilometers were under active reclamation, although only a fraction of that land has been certified as reclaimed by the Alberta government.

 The Keystone XL Pipeline